GM Module Replacement Instructions

 Q2: I'm not sure if my vehicle is "Global A" — what does that mean?

-Don't worry about the technical term!
-Just look at the list in the dropdown above:
+Don't worry about the technical term.
+Just check the list:

 Q3: My vehicle is in the Global A list but the 30-minute procedure worked.
 Is that okay?